flipperdevices/flipperzero-firmware/docs/conf-file_description.md

 **Default value:** none

-**Description:** Initialization vector (IV) which is getting generated randomly at first app start.
+**Description:** Initialization vector (IV) base seed which is getting generated randomly at first app start.
 It is used to setup encryption subsytem.
 Should not be updated manually.

 **Important note:** changing or loosing this value will lead to incorrect decryption of all the encrypted data in the application and as a result it will not be possible to generate valid TOTP tokens